Hrtz/GettingAndCleaningData-Project/CodeBook.md

 * Merged test and train sets are stored in table <b> mergedData. </b>

-* Selection of elements form mergedData that contain mean and standard deviation values is stored in <b> mergedDataSelect table </b>.
+* Selection of elements form mergedData that contain mean and standard deviation values is stored in <b> mergedDataSelect </b> table.
 Activity values column is implemented in this table.

 * From <b>mergedDataSelect </b> table mean values of each column based on activity for each subject is calculated and stored as merged.data1 table.